 (a) Description of Plans:

-(i) Provident Fund: The Company pays fixed contribution to Provident Fund at predetermined rates to a separate Trust, which invests the funds in permitted securities.
-The contribution to the fund for the year is recognised as expense and is charged to the Statement of Profi t and Loss/Expenditure Attributable to Construction.
-The obligation of the Company is to make a fixed contribution and to ensure a minimum rate of return to the members as specified by the Government of India (GoI).
+(i) Provident Fund: The Company pays fixed contribution to Provident Fund at predetermined rates to the National Hydroelectric Power Corporation Limited Employees Provident Fund, which invests the funds in permitted securities.
+The contribution to the fund for the year is recognised as an expense and is charged to the Statement of Profit and Loss/ Expenditure Attributable to Construction, as applicable.
+The obligation of the Company is to make a fixed contribution and to ensure a rate of return to the members not lower than that specified by the Government of India (GoI).

 (ii) Gratuity: The Company has a defined benefit gratuity plan.
 The ceiling limit of gratuity is fixed as per the Payment of Gratuity Act, 1972, whereby every employee who has rendered continuous service of five years or more is entitled to gratuity at 15 days salary (15/26 X last drawn basic salary plus dearness allowance) for each completed year of service subject to a maximum of ' 0.20 Crore on superannuation, resignation, termination, disablement or death.
 Such ceiling limit of gratuity shall, however, increase by 25% when Industrial Dearness Allowance increases by 50%.
-The plan is being managed by a separate Trust created for the purpose and obligation of the Company is to make contribution to the Trust based on actuarial valuation.
+The plan is being managed by the NHPC Limited Employees Group Gratuity Assurance Fund and obligation of the Company is to make contributions to the Trust based on actuarial valuation.
 The funds of the trust are managed by the LIC of India.

-(iii) Retired Employees Health Scheme (REHS): The Company has a Retired Employee Health Scheme, under which retired employee and/or spouse of retiree and eligible dependent children of deceased/retired employees are provided medical facilities in the Company hospitals / empanelled hospitals.
-They can also avail treatment as Out-Patient subject to a ceiling limit fixed by the Company.
+(iii) Retired Employees Health Scheme (REHS): The Company has a Retired Employees Health Scheme, under which retired employee, his/ her spouse, eligible dependent children and dependent parents are provided medical facilities in the Company hospitals / empanelled hospitals.
+They can also avail treatment as Out-Patients subject to a ceiling limit fixed by the Company.
 The liability for REHS is recognised on the basis of actuarial valuation.
-The Scheme is being managed by a separate Trust created for the purpose and obligation of the company is to make contribution to the Trust based on such actuarial valuation.
+The Scheme is being managed by the NHPC Limited Retired Employees Health Scheme Trust and obligation of the company is to make contributions to the Trust based on such actuarial valuation.
 The funds of the Trust are managed by the LIC of India.

-(iv) Allowances on Retirement/Death: Actual cost of shifting from place of duty at which employee is posted at the time of retirement to any other place where he / she may like to settle after retirement is paid as per the rules of the Company.
+(iv) Allowances on Retirement/Death: Actual cost of shifting from place of duty at which an employee is posted at the time of retirement to any other place where he / she may like to settle after retirement is paid as per the rules of the Company.
 In case of death, family of deceased employee can also avail this facility.
-Liability for the same is recognised on the basis of actuarial valuation.
+Liability for the same is recognised based on actuarial valuation.
+The scheme is currently unfunded.

-(v) Memento to employees on attaining the age of superannuation: The Company has a Policy of providing Memento valuing ' 10,000/- to employees on superannuation.
-Liability for the same is recognised on the basis of actuarial valuation
+(v) Memento to employees on attaining the age of superannuation: The Company has a policy of providing Memento valuing ' 10,000/- to employees on superannuation.
+Liability for the same is recognised based on actuarial valuation.
+The scheme is currently unfunded.

 (vi) NHPC Employees Family Economic Rehabilitation Scheme: NHPC Limited has introduced "NHPC Employees Family Economic Rehabilitation Scheme" w.e.f.
 01.04.2021.
-The objective of this scheme is to provide monetary assistance and support to an employee in case of permanent total disablement of the employee and to his family in case of death of the employee, provided the permanent total disablement / death as the case may be, takes place while the employee is in service of the Company.
-On the separation of an employee from the service of the Company on account of death / permanent total disablement, the beneficiary is entitled to monthly payment equivalent to 50% of one month Basic Pay & DA last drawn by the employee and other benefits including HRA, Children's Education Allowance, etc. provided the beneficiary surrenders with the Company the death/ disablement benefits received under Social Security Scheme.
+The objective of this scheme is to provide monetary assistance and support to an employee in case of permanent total disablement of the employee and to his family in case of death of the employee, provided the permanent total disablement/ death as the case may be, takes place while the employee is in service of the Company.
+On the separation of an employee from the service of the Company on account of death/ permanent total disablement, the beneficiary is entitled to monthly payment equivalent to 50% of one-month Basic Pay & DA last drawn by the employee and other benefits including HRA, Children's Education Allowance, etc. provided the beneficiary surrenders to the Company the death/ disablement benefits received under Social Security Scheme.
 Liability for the Scheme is recognised on the basis of actuarial valuation.
+The scheme is currently unfunded.

 B) Investment Risk - For funded plans, asset-liability mismatch and actual return on assets at a rate lower than the discount rate assumed at the last valuation date can impact the liability.